 Mayhaws are tolerant of wet soils but grow best in moist, well-drained soil.
 Adjust soil pH to 6.0 to 6.5 prior to planting, using dolomitic limestone.

-Fertilize the trees with 1 pound of 10-10-10 per inch of trunk diameter in early spring, up to a maximum of 5 pounds per tree.
+Fertilize the trees with 1 lb of 10-10-10 per inch of trunk diameter in early spring, up to a maximum of 5 lb per tree.
 Repeat in July if the trees look pale.
-First-year trees should receive 1/4 pound of 10-10-10 in March and 1/4 pound in May and July.
+First-year trees should receive 1/4 lb of 10-10-10 in March, May, and July.
 Broadcast fertilizer evenly under the tree to avoid burning the roots.
-Do not apply fertilizer within 8 inches of the trunk.
-Mayhaw trees are long-lived and may have a 30-foot diameter canopy after 17 years, so plant trees 15 to 20 feet apart in the row with 18 to 20 feet between rows.
+Do not apply fertilizer within 8 in. of the trunk.
+Mayhaw trees are long-lived and may have a 30-ft diameter canopy after 17 years, so plant trees 15 to 20 ft apart in the row with 18 to 20 ft between rows.
 If mechanical harvesting is desired, adjust row spacing to fit the equipment.

 Mayhaw cuttings can be rooted under intermittent mist or in a humidity chamber during the summer.
 Dipping in a root-promoting hormone (2,000 to 6,000 ppm IBA) may help rooting.
 Propagation from hardwood and root cuttings has been reported.
 Plants grown from cuttings will produce fruit like the plant from which the cuttings were taken.

 Mayhaws are easily grafted in late winter.
 In south Georgia, a whip and tongue or simple whip graft can be used in early to mid-February.
 Cleft grafting can be used on larger trees.